dillonwfletcher/CS50_intro_course/README.md

 This repository contains my solutions to Harvard University's 2020 CS50 problem sets.
 You can find the materials for the course <a href="https://cs50.harvard.edu/x/2020/" target="_blank">here</a>
 or you can look at the specifications for each individual asssignment using the table of contents below.
 Every problem set is this repository passed 100% of tests.

+### DISCLAIMER:
+If you are currently taking the CS50 course, do not just copy the code mindlessly without trying to solve the problems yourself.
+It defeats the entire purpose and is a violation of the [**Academic Honesty**](https://docs.cs50.net/2016/fall/syllabus/cs50.html#academic-honesty) policy of the course.

 ## Table Of Contents